adwile97/sans19hash/README.md

 # DISCLAIMER
 Sans19 is actively being tested and tweaked.
 The math and output may change in future versions.
 This is **not** a stable or finalized implementation. **Do not use this API for any purpose in any serious project before it is finalized.** Even then, do your own research.
+I will not call any of these hash functions cryptographically viable if I have no evidence to suggest so.